prody/ProDy-website/tutorials/aanm/calculations.rst

 `AANM_ALTERNATING`, `AANM_ONEWAY`, and `AANM_BOTHWAYS`. `AANM_ALTERNATING` updates
-`r` and `tmap` simultaneously as in the original Adaptive ANM ([ZY09]_) with minor variations, whereas `AANM_ONEWAY` and `AANM_BOTHWAYS` carry out the calculations from either just one or both directions.
+`r` and `tmap` simultaneously as in the original Adaptive ANM ([ZY09]_) with minor variations, whereas `AANM_ONEWAY` and `AANM_BOTHWAYS` carry out the calculations from either just one or both directions (starting with A and going until convergence then continuing from B).
 This behavior is controlled by the `mode`
 argument:

 .. ipython:: python